What Is A2P Messaging?

 reCAPTCHA (owned by Google) enables you to distinguish between human and automated access to websites.
 It comes in many different variations, from finding shapes in a picture and matching images to deciphering hard-to-read text. reCAPTCHA will hinder the hacker's attempts to access your website or accounts via automated programs.

 We offer (A2P) business messaging on multiple channels via our Communications Platform, or via our integrated Mobile Service Cloud and Mobile Marketing Cloud software.
 We also offer an OTP (one-time-password) solution to help you set up your own 2FA data protection measures.
 Want to know what measures we take to protect your data from (online) threats?
 Visit our trust center.

-We hope this blog has given you an idea about the risks in A2P Messaging, and what you can do to mitigate them.
-If you have any questions, please contact one of our experts.
+We hope this blog has given you an idea about the risks in A2P Messaging and what you can do to mitigate them.
+If you have any questions, please get in touch with one of our experts.
 We're happy to help.